Behavioral Health Services Internship Program

 We provide training for masters-level trainees and practicum level psychology students in a doctoral program.
 Interns must be actively enrolled in a graduate program.
 The exception to this are those seeking post-doctoral placements and supervision.

-Students are provided with regular didactic trainings seminars on relevant clinical topics and are also able to attend system-wide trainings available to BHS employees through our training unit.
+Students are provided with weekly didactic trainings seminars on relevant clinical topics and are also able to attend system-wide trainings available to BHS employees through our training unit.

 Multicultural Stipend

-Students placed within the BHS system of care (inclusive of civil service and City funded agencies) are able to apply to the Multicultural Student Stipend Program which awards stipends to student interns and trainees who are representative of the diverse populations we serve with a goal of increasing workforce diversity in San Francisco.
+Students placed within the BHS system of care—which includes both civil service and City-funded agencies—are eligible to apply for the Multicultural Student Stipend Program (MSSP).
+This program provides financial support to interns and trainees who reflect the diverse communities we serve, with the goal of promoting greater diversity within San Francisco’s behavioral health workforce.

-Only students from academic institutions that have a current MOU with the San Francisco Department of Public Health may be placed at BHS placement sites.
-See button at the bottom of this page for a list of schools with current MOUs and instructions on how to set up a new MOU for more information.
+Only students from academic institutions that have a current Student Training Agreement (STA) MOU with the San Francisco Department of Public Health may be placed at BHS placement sites.
+See the bottom of this page for a list of schools with current STA MOUs and instructions on how to set up a new STA MOU.

 How to Apply

-After ensuring your school has a current MOU (see below) please review the placement opportunities and e-mail the following to the placement coordinator(s):
+After ensuring your school has a current STA MOU (see below) please review the placement opportunities and e-mail the placement coordinator(s) with materials they request below.

 Chinatown Children's Development Center